 Inner-city housing non-affordability is equivalent to societal abuse, not just for artists.

-Are the audiences are our problem when engagement and participating in the arts is actually significant as outlined by Ben Eltham in Currency Press paper ‘When the Goalposts Move?’
+Are the audiences actually our problem when engagement and participating in the arts is actually significant as outlined by Ben Eltham in Currency Press paper ‘When the Goalposts Move?’

 More bogan bums on seats.